LordOfHeat01/Multiplication-Quiz-Game-/README.md

 ## Developed By:
 Tapendra Verma
 B.Tech 3rd Year Student
-Jaypee University Of Engineering & Technology
+Jaypee University Of Engineering & Technology, Guna Madhya Pradesh Feel free to connect and explore more projects!